EngiTom/EngiTom.github.io/_posts/2024-03-21-aint-it-fun.md

 Hopefully the new Hozier song, "Too Sweet," is not too high for me.

 ### ER: Endoplasmic Reticulum
-Next week, I'm going to Manhattan again to eat dinner with university friends E and J, who are doing a program at Jane Street.
+Next week, I'm going to Manhattan again to eat dinner with university friends E and R, who are doing a program at Jane Street.

 To make a reservation at the restaurant (Che Li), the deposit fee is $100, which is kind of crazy, but it makes sense that they wouldn't want people to not show up.